kregfile/kregfile/Readme.md

 Code structure
 ---

+- `common` has code commonly shared between the frontend and backend
 - `client` has most client-side code
 - `entries` contains the entry points for client side code (for webppack)
 - `lib` contains most server-side code